asfadmin/AI_Water/README.md

 ├── prep_tiles
     └── name_of_img.tiff
 ```
-Next run this command in the terminal (Note that 64 is the dimensions and
+Next, run this command in the terminal (Note that 64 is the dimensions and
 can be any arbitrary value, but to be ran in the provided Neural Network
 it must be 64):